TensorSpeech/TensorFlowTTS/README.md

 - Support both Single/Multi GPU in base trainer class.
 - TFlite conversion for all supported models.
 - Android example.
-- Support many languages (currently, we support Chinese, Korean, English.)
+- Support many languages (currently, we support Chinese, Korean, English, French and German)
 - Support C++ inference.
 - Support Convert weight for some models from PyTorch to TensorFlow to accelerate speed.